pytorch/pytorch.github.io/_posts/2022-10-25-new-library-updates-in-pytorch-1.13.md

 ---
 layout: blog_detail
-title: "New Library Updates in PyTorch 1.13, introducing Torchmultimodal, TorchEval and TorchSnapshot"
+title: "New Library Updates in PyTorch 1.13"
 author: Team PyTorch
-featured-img: ''
+featured-img: "assets/images/new-library-updates-in-pytorch-1.13.png"
 ---

 ## Summary

-We are bringing a number of improvements to the current PyTorch libraries, alongside the PyTorch 1.13 release.
+We are bringing a number of improvements to the current PyTorch libraries, alongside the PyTorch 1.13 [release](https://github.com/pytorch/pytorch/releases).
 These updates demonstrate our focus on developing common and extensible APIs across all domains to make it easier for our community to build ecosystem projects on PyTorch.

-Along with 1.13, we are releasing updates to the PyTorch Libraries, please find them below.
+Along with **1.13**, we are releasing updates to the PyTorch Libraries, please find them below.

 ### TorchAudio

 #### (Beta) Hybrid Demucs Model and Pipeline

 Hybrid Demucs is a music source separation model that uses both spectrogram and time domain features.
-It has demonstrated state-of-the-art performance in the Sony® Music DeMixing Challenge. (citation: [https://arxiv.org/abs/2111.03600](https://arxiv.org/abs/2111.03600))
+It has demonstrated state-of-the-art performance in the Sony<sup>®</sup> Music DeMixing Challenge. (citation: [https://arxiv.org/abs/2111.03600](https://arxiv.org/abs/2111.03600))

 The TorchAudio v0.13 release includes the following features